irfanhakim-as/homelab-wiki/topics/esxi.md

 ### Description

-This details how to add and set up additional storage to the ESXi server.
+This details how to add and set up additional storage to the ESXi server including pass-through of physical storage devices.

 ### References